ILIAS-eLearning/ILIAS/tests/README.md

 generic name.

 Some good, more descriptive names have the following forms:
-- "doingSomeOperationGeneratesSomeResult"       [1, Location 1309]
+- "doingSomeOperationGeneratesSomeResult"       [1, Chap.
+4]
 - "someResultOccursUnderSomeCondition"          [ebenda]
 - "whenDoingSomeBehaviourThenSomeResultOccurs"  [ebenda]